Faculty and Staff Recruitment

 Interested in working at OHSU Knight Cancer Institute?
 We have a billion reasons!

 OHSU is a nationally recognized health and research university.
 We bring together patient care, research, education of the next generation of health care providers and scientists and community service to improve the health and well-being of all Oregonians and people around the world.
 The Knight Cancer Institute at OHSU is an international leader in cancer research and precision treatment.
-The institute's director, Brian Druker, M.D., helped usher in the era of precision cancer medicine with research that led to the breakthrough drug Gleevec®.
+Our director, Brian Druker, M.D., helped usher in the era of precision cancer medicine with research that led to the breakthrough drug Gleevec®.

 - The institute is the only National Cancer Institute (NCI)-designated Cancer Center between Sacramento and Seattle —an honor earned only by the nation's top cancer centers.